Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Abstract

 \section{Abstract}

-Many modern learning algorithms mitigate bias by enforcing fairness across coarsely-defined groups related to a sensitive attribute like gender or race.
-However, the same algorithms seldom account for the within-group biases that arise due to the heterogeneity of group members.
-In this work, we characterize Social Norm Bias (\snob), a subtle but consequential type of discrimination that may be exhibited by automated decision-making systems, even when these systems achieve group fairness objectives.
-We study this issue through the lens of gender bias in occupation classification from biographies.
-We quantify \snob~by measuring how an algorithm's predictions are associated with conformity to gender norms, which is measured using a machine learning approach.
-This framework reveals that for classification tasks related to male-dominated occupations, fairness-aware classifiers favor biographies written in ways that align with masculine gender norms.
-We compare \snob~across fairness intervention techniques and show that post-processing interventions do not mitigate this type of bias at all.
+Many modern machine learning algorithms mitigate bias by enforcing fairness constraints across coarsely-defined groups related to a sensitive attribute like gender or race.
+However, these algorithms seldom account for within-group heterogeneity and biases that may disproportionately affect some members of a group.
+In this work, we characterize Social Norm Bias (\snob), a subtle but consequential type of algorithmic discrimination that may be exhibited by machine learning models, even when these systems achieve group fairness objectives.
+We study this issue through the lens of gender bias in occupation classification.
+We quantify \snob~by measuring how an algorithm's predictions are associated with conformity to inferred gender norms.
+When predicting if an individual belongs to a male-dominated occupation, this framework reveals that ``fair'' classifiers still favor biographies written in ways that align with inferred masculine norms.
+We compare \snob~across algorithmic fairness methods and show that it is frequently a residual bias, and post-processing approaches do not mitigate this type of bias at all.